-Turn your stop in Fort Collins for graduation into a vacation!
+Turn your stop in Fort Collins for Colorado State University's graduation into a vacation!
 We created can't miss itinerary stops you can pick from (or do them all) based on your graduate's college.
 Mix and match if you're feeling fancy and take this time to enjoy where your graduate has been spending their time the last few years!

 College of Agricultural Sciences